-Certificate of Proficiency Program Medical Transcription
+Certificate of Proficiency Medical Transcription

 The certificate of proficiency in Medical Transcription prepares students for careers involving the transcription of verbal data in the healthcare industry.
 This certificate program emphasizes the importance of accuracy, organization, and professionalism.
 Careers in medical transcription may involve working in a healthcare facility, doctor's office, or independently out of one's home.
-Successful completion of this certificate requires grades of C or better in each prescribed course.
+Successful completion of this certificate requires a grade of C or better in each prescribed course.

-Requirements Credit Hours
+PROGRAM REQUIREMENTS Credit Hours

 OT 21043 Machine Transcription 3

-OT 21093 Medical Terminology for Transcription 3
+OT 21093 Medical Terminology for Transcription ı 3

 OT 21103 Human Disease for Transcription 3

 OT 21113 Legal Aspects of the Medical Office 3

-Total Credit Ho 12